Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Character/2_merchant.md

 + `Rarity` can be `Random`, `Crude`, `Normal`, `Superior`, `Legendary`, `Mythical`, `Artifact`.
 Default value is `Normal`.
 + `Identified` determines the initial identification state of the item.
 Default value is `true`.

-You can omit any fields that you wish to use the default value for.
+**You can omit any fields that you wish to use the default value for**.
 For example, this is a valid stock item:
 ```json
 {
   "Id": "example_item"